vladik-Didyk/CSS--custom-shapes/README.md

 * CSS Flexbox
 * CSS Grid
 * CSS Positioning
-* And some amazing CSS tricks are used.
+* The shapes are responsive on small screens thanks to CSS Media Queries.

-# The shapes are responsive on small screens thanks to CSS Media Queries.
+# And amazing CSS tricks are used.